About the Jayhawk Buddy System

 This campaign was designed by a JOUR 640 Strategic Campaigns class in the School of Journalism in Spring 2010.
 Students in the class spent months researching protective behaviors, assessing KU-specific data and reviewing programs from other institutions across the nation.
 The Jayhawk Buddy System resulted from their efforts and was implemented in Fall 2010.
 Originally managed by Student Affairs, the Jayhawk Buddy System was turned over to the Health Education Resource Office in 2015.

 Grant funding sustained the program for over a decade.
 The initial grant was secured from Anheuser-Busch through a partnership with the National Social Norms Institute (housed at the University of Virginia 2006-2016) later renamed the National Social Norms Center (housed at Michigan State University 2016-present).
-The University of Kansas was fortunate to be one of just ten schools selected to receive this renewable grant.
-Additional grant funds secured from MillerCoors/ International Town & Gown Association helped support ongoing initiatives.
-Today, thanks to a product partnership beginning in 2022 between KU Athletics and local distillery, J. Rieger & Co, we are fortunate to receive a portion of sales from KU edition products, such as Rock Chalk Rye Whiskey, Wave the Wheat Vodka, Goal Line Gin, and KU canned cocktails.
+The University of Kansas was fortunate to be one of just ten schools selected to receive this grant funding.
+Additional grant funding was secured from MillerCoors (now Molson Coors) through a partnership with the International Town & Gown Association.
+As all grant funding ended in 2022, thanks to a product partnership between KU Athletics and J. Rieger & Co, a local distillery, the Jayhawk Buddy System was fortunate to receive a portion of sales from KU edition products through 2025.
+At this time, the Jayhawk Buddy System is funded by the Health Education Resource Office to ensure this campaign remains a KU tradition in helping keep students safe.

 Key Components